 After graduating from Sheridan High School in 1980, I went to Sheridan College for two years and received an AA degree in music.
 I then transferred to Rocky Mountain College in Billings, Montana, where I received a BA in music two and a half years later.
 After that, I studied music therapy at Montana State University in Billings for two years but received no degree.
 I then completed a six-month internship at a nursing home in Fargo, North Dakota and returned to Sheridan in 1988.
 Soon after that, I became registered as a music therapist.

 About six months later, I started working at a nursing home and was employed there for fifteen years.
 During that time, I volunteered at other senior facilities, led a support group for blind and visually impaired adults, taught Braille, and served on the advisory board to a trust fund that allowed blind and visually impaired people to purchase adaptive equipment.
-I joined the YMCA and a women’s singing group.
+I joined the YMCA and a choir.
 In 2005 when I married my late husband Bill, I quit my job and other volunteer obligations to write full time.

 Bill and I made our home here in Sheridan.
 After we were married, Bill suffered two strokes: one in 2006 and one in 2007, leaving him unable to use his left arm and leg, and I cared for him at home for six years.
 In September of 2012, I was forced to move him to a nursing home because he was losing strength and getting harder to lift.
 A month later, he passed.